Road rules for bicycle riders

 You must ride in a bicycle lane if it's marked on the road and has bicycle lane signs, unless it's impracticable to do so.
 Cars may use them for no more than 50 metres to enter or leave the road at a driveway or intersection.

-You can ride in transit lanes, tram lanes, truck lanes and bus lanes, but not bus only lanes.
+You can ride in transit lanes, truck lanes and bus lanes, but not tram only or bus only lanes.

 You can ride in bus lanes.
 Be aware of other vehicles using the lane, especially when coming up to intersections as all vehicles can travel in a bus lane if they’re turning left.
 When riding in a bus lane, you must follow the main traffic lights.
 You can’t go on the green ‘B’ bus signal and must wait for the main traffic light green signal.

-You can’t ride in bus only lanes.
-These are marked by ‘Buses Only’ on the bus lane sign or lane markings.
+You can’t ride in tram only or bus only lanes.
+These are marked by 'Trams Only' or ‘Buses Only’ on signs or lane markings.

 There are only 2 ways that you can use a mobile phone while riding.